femhub/femhub-distribution/doc/src/howto.rst

 ::
   \$ tar -jxvf packagename-version.spkg

 After you extract you will see a script file named ``spkg-install`` which contains the install script.
-Besides that you may sometimes see a directory ``src/``

 The script ``spkg-install`` is run during installation of the FEMhub package.
 You can modify spkg-install according to your need.